 Fun Preschool Maths Activities for Parents

-Play dough creates many great opportunities for hands-on learning activities, including learning about and manipulating different shapes.
+Play dough creates many great opportunities for hands-on learning preschooler maths activities, including how to manipulate different shapes.
 Show your child some 2D and 3D shapes and ask them to mould the shapes using play dough.
 You can also use shape cutters to help guide them.

-Sorting and classifying objects is an important way to help your child understand the nature of maths.
-You can easily introduce these skills by gathering a basket or box of toys and helping your child sort each item by size, colour or type (e.g. cars, soft toys, dolls).
+Sorting and classifying objects is an important way to help your preschooler understand the nature of maths.
+You can easily introduce these skills by gathering a basket or box of toys and helping your child sort each item by size, colour or type (e.g., cars, soft toys, dolls).

-Collect jars, cups and containers of different sizes and bring them to bath time to explore the concepts of 'full' and 'empty'.
+If your preschooler is struggling to understand maths, introducing simple ideas at home in a fun way can help them make the connection.
+Collect jars, cups and containers of different sizes and bring them to bath time to explore the maths concepts of 'full' and 'empty'.
 Talk about what's happening as you play.
 For example, "The cup is now full, no more water can fit in!" and "Let's pour water from the small cup to the big cup and see if it becomes full."

-Online maths programmes are a great way to build essential numeracy skills in a fun and highly motivating way for your preschooler.
+Online preschooler maths programmes are a great way to build essential numeracy skills in a fun and highly motivating way for your preschooler.
 Look for online maths programmes that have been designed by expert educators and match your child's individual level.
-Mathseeds provides hundreds of one-on-one lessons and maths games that you can try for free here.
+Mathseeds (ages 3-9) provides hundreds of one-on-one lessons and maths games that you can try for free here. try for free here.

 Cooking is a great activity to introduce your preschooler to fractions and measurement.
 Show them different measuring tools and talk about the concept of fractions, such as explaining how two half cups make one whole cup.